psyomn/notes/README.md

 Some minor case studies of some programming languages.
 They should provide a nice reference point for anyone interrested in those programming languages.

+#### Specifications

+Some notes on things I like to analyse and maybe implement one day.